SAP-samples/teched2023-XP160/exercises/exercise3/README.md

 - deployed an Azure Function app to Azure
 - connected the Azure Fucntion to the UI5 app leveraging the Destination service on SAP BTP

-by using Terraform ... in less than 90 minutes.
-Not too shaby, right.
+by using Terraform in less than 90 minutes.
+Not too shaby, right?

-What remains to say ... onwards and upwards with Terraform!
+What remains to say ... **onwards and upwards with Terraform!**